TetraPlex-org/central/Documentation/MRD.md

 We aim to provide quality audio and video chat over slow networks with or async chat feature.

+N. Public Com snippets.

+The user can create audio and/or video and set a com snippet public which can be accessible via rss feeds as a video or audio  cast.
+We can facilitate webcast, podcast and other content creation also webcasts where you appear as not yourself but as your OC or persona.

 ## VII.
 Metrics